Jesse Palmer

-Jesse James Palmer (born October 5, 1978) is a Canadian television personality, sports commentator, actor, and former professional football player who was a quarterback in the National Football League (NFL) for five seasons in the early 2000s.
-Palmer played college football for the University of Florida, and thereafter, he played professionally for the New York Giants and San Francisco 49ers in the NFL before spending half of the 2006 season with the Montreal Alouettes of the Canadian Football League (CFL).
-Palmer was cast in 2004 as the bachelor on the fifth season of the reality television series The Bachelor.
+Jesse James Palmer (born October 5, 1978) is a Canadian television personality, sports commentator, and former professional football quarterback who played in the National Football League (NFL) for five seasons.
+Palmer played college football for the Florida Gators under coach Steve Spurrier, and then played professionally for the New York Giants and San Francisco 49ers in the NFL before spending half of the 2006 season with the Montreal Alouettes of the Canadian Football League (CFL).

+Palmer was cast in 2004 as the Bachelor on the fifth season of the reality television series The Bachelor.
 He went on to become a college football analyst for ESPN/ABC in the United States, and has been a contributor to The Sports Network (TSN) in Canada.
 He was also a contributor to ABC's Good Morning America.
 In 2018, he hosted the kickoff season of The Proposal on ABC.
-Since 2017 he has hosted the Holiday Baking Championship on Food Network.
-Jesse was host of DailyMailTV from 2017 to 2020.
-Palmer married model Emely Fardo on June 5, 2020, at a close friend's house in Connecticut.
+Since 2017, he has hosted the Holiday Baking Championship on Food Network.
+He was host of DailyMailTV from 2017 to 2020.
 In 2021, Palmer was named as the permanent host of The Bachelor and The Bachelorette.

-Early years
+Early life

 Palmer was born in Toronto, Ontario, and raised in Nepean, Ontario, a suburb of Ottawa.
 He attended both Confederation and St. Pius X high schools, although he played all of his amateur football on teams in the Ontario Minor Football Association and most importantly with the Ottawa Norsemen and Myers Riders Football Clubs in Ottawa.

-His father, Bill Palmer, played for the Ottawa Rough Riders.
-His mother, Susan, was a prominent fashion and print model, co-founder of Barrett Palmer Models and former owner of the original ITM: International Top Models, a modeling agency and training centre located in Ottawa; eventually became the current agency MIM Model International Management.
+His father, Bill Palmer, played seven years for the Ottawa Rough Riders.
+His mother, Susan Palmer, was a prominent fashion and print model, co-founder of Barrett Palmer Models, and former owner of International Top Models, a modeling agency and training centre located in Ottawa which became MIM Model International Management.

+He has two younger brothers and attended a French-immersion school.
+His brother Billy played tight end for the University of Notre Dame.
+His cousin, Griffen Palmer, is a country music singer and songwriter.

 College career

 Palmer accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Florida Gators football team from 1997 to 2000.

 Palmer often alternated playing time with quarterback Doug Johnson, and, later, with quarterback Rex Grossman.
 As a senior, he was selected as one of the team captains and received the Gators' Fergie Ferguson Award, recognizing the "senior football player who displays outstanding leadership, character and courage."
 He finished his four-year college career with 3,755 passing yards.

 Palmer graduated from the University of Florida in 2001 with two undergraduate degrees: a Bachelor of Arts degree in political science from the College of Liberal Arts and Sciences, and a Bachelor of Science degree in marketing from the College of Business Administration.
+He was named to the Southeastern Conference’s academic honor roll in 1998, 1999, and 2000.